jplewe/aivx.io/index.md

 At AIVX, we're building 3D games, apps, and worlds, powered by new core technology.

-In the future, we believe:
+In the future, all games and apps (even traditional 2D software) will be:

-- All games and apps (even traditional 2D software) will be both AI-native and 3D-native, built on a new kind of core which allows seamless deployment across devices and displays (screens, XR, and beyond).
+- both AI-native *and* 3D-native, built on a new kind of core which allows seamless deployment across all devices and displays (screens, XR, and beyond)

-- They'll be small and lightweight, eschewing traditional art assets, and will generate themselves entirely at runtime.
+- small and lightweight, eschewing traditional art assets, and will generate themselves entirely at runtime

-- They'll be extremely fast and cheap to develop, requiring only an idea and a single coder (human or AI).
+- extremely fast and cheap to develop, requiring only an idea and a single coder (human or AI)

 To realize this future, we're developing an LLM-driven 3D procedural generation engine, a new approach to generative AI which is extremely fast and adaptable for real world use today.